 - Ahead of time, plan your route and what transportation you will use. - Fuel up and check your car.
-Have extra keys. - Take photos of your children with you. - Give your children identification information to carry with them, including his or her name, date of birth, address, phone numbers, etc. If your children are too young or otherwise unable to speak for themselves, consider writing their name, date of birth and parents' names and phone numbers somewhere on his or her body in indelible marker. - Give yourself plenty of time to evacuate.
+Have extra keys.
+Electric vehicles should be fully charged and charging station locations identified along all possible routes on physical maps. - · Take photos of your children with you. - Give your children identification information to carry with them, including his or her name, date of birth, address, phone numbers, etc. If your children are too young or otherwise unable to speak for themselves, consider writing their name, date of birth and parents' names and phone numbers somewhere on his or her body in indelible marker. - Give yourself plenty of time to evacuate.
 Do not wait until the last minute; traffic will most likely be heavy. - Have three (3) to five (5) days of emergency supplies ready to travel. - Bring cash; ATMs and credit cards may not work. - Secure your home; lock up and turn off utilities at the source.
 DO NOT turn off natural gas at the meter unless instructed.
 A professional serviceman will be required to turn back on. - If evacuation is voluntary and trusted neighbors will be staying behind, advise them of your plans and leave spare keys so they can check on your property. - If evacuation is mandatory, let family, friends and neighbors know how you can be reached. - Stay tuned to news broadcasts for traffic reports, updates and instructions; listen to local officials. - Secure loose toys or furniture from the lawn. - Don't leave your pet behind.
 The smell of smoke, high winds or lightning may make your pet more fearful and difficult to load into a crate or carrier.
 Evacuating before conditions become severe will keep everyone safer and make the process less stressful. - The location of your evacuation destination may or may not accept pets, so call 2-1-1.
 Animal shelters will be set up in various parts of the State on an asneeded basis.